-Nestled on the hill to the north of Boudhanath stupa Kopan Monastery is one of the most popular monasteries of Tibetan Buddhism.
+Nestled on the hill to the north of Boudhanath stupa, Kopan Monastery is one of the most famous monasteries of Tibetan Buddhism.
 Kopan is popular among visitors due to its courses in Tibetan Buddhism.
-A number of visitors come to the Kopan to study Buddhism and also for meditation.
-The Monastery was founded by the founders of Foundation of the Preservation of the Mahayana (FPMT), Lama Thubten Yeshe and Thubten Zopa Rinpoche in the early 1970s.
+Many visitors come to the Kopan to study Buddhism and for meditation.
+The Monastery was founded by the founders of the Foundation of the Preservation of the Mahayana (FPMT), Lama Thubten Yeshe and Thubten Zopa Rinpoche, in the early 1970s.
 One can have a stunning view of Kathmandu from the Kopan Monastery.

 The motive of building this monastery is to preserve and spread the centuries-old Buddhist tradition and teachings.
-In the monastery, there lives over 300 monks, lamas, teachers, and workers.
-Nearby the Kopan monastery there is Khachoe Ghakyil Ling Nunnery which was established by Lama Yeshe in 1979.
+Over 300 monks, lamas, teachers, and workers live there in the sanctuary.
+Nearby the Kopan monastery, Khachoe Ghakyil Ling Nunnery, was established by Lama Yeshe in 1979.
 The Monastery and Nunnery both are under the spiritual guidance of Lama Zopa Rinpoche.

 Some Facts related to the Kopan Monastery

-The monastery was established by the founders of Foundation of the Preservation of the Mahamaya(FPMT), Lamas Thubten Yeshe and Thubten Zopa Rinpoche.
+The monastery was established by the founders of the Foundation of the Preservation of the Mahamaya(FPMT), Lamas Thubten Yeshe, and Thubten Zopa Rinpoche.
 They bought the property from Nepal’s royal astrologer in 1969.

-Kopan Monastery is in the Gelung tradition of Tibetian Mahayana Buddhism.
+Kopan Monastery is in the Gelug tradition of Tibetian Mahayana Buddhism.

 Kopan Monastery has become the most popular for teaching Buddhism to visit western Foreigners.

-The courses in Kopan Monastery deal with Training of Mind, Karma, Death, Bodhicitta and so on.
-There in Kopan Monastery, there are five days, ten days and month-long courses on meditation.
+The courses in Kopan Monastery deal with Training in Mind, Karma, Death, Bodhicitta, etc. There in Kopan Monastery, there are five days, ten days, and month-long courses on meditation.

 Things to do in Kopan Monastery.

-Visiting the wonderful and inviting Kopan Monastery offers you a variety of activities to do there.
-Visiting the Monastery gives you the opportunity to do mediation on the serene environment of Kopan, listen to the teachings of local monks in the monastery, and learn more about the Buddhiest beliefs.
+Visiting the wonderful and inviting Kopan Monastery offers you various activities to do there.
+Visiting the Monastery allows you to do mediation in the serene environment of Kopan, listen to the teachings of local monks in the monastery, and learn more about the Buddhist beliefs.

-You can also join the morning prayers and also can participate in the courses and retreats.
+You can also join the morning prayers and participate in the courses and retreats.

-Admiring the stunning view of Kathmandu Valley and Boudha from this spot gives you an amazing experience.
+Admiring the stunning view of Kathmandu Valley and Boudha from this spot gives you a fantastic experience.

-The alluring architectural and natural beauty of the Monastery is what you should observe closely when visiting the Kopan Monastery.
+The Monastery's alluring architectural and natural beauty is what you should observe closely when visiting the Kopan Monastery.

-When you visit the main temple just have a look at paintings of four Dharma Kings of Tibet.
+When you visit the main temple, just look at the paintings of the four Dharma Kings of Tibet.

-Also scrutinize the 6m tall statue of Lama Tsong Khapa, the teacher who founded the Gelung school of Tibetian Buddhism.
+Also, scrutinize the 6m tall statue of Lama Tsong Khapa, the teacher who founded the Gelug school of Tibetian Buddhism.

 There are eight stupas of enlightenment in the vicinity of the Kopan Monastery.
 Observe them as well.